sblantipodi/firefly_luciferin/docs/index.md

 ### In this release

+- **NOTE: Due to a recent Windows security update, Windows users will need to run Luciferin with administrator privileges to complete the automatic update.
+If you launched Luciferin normally, close it, restart it as administrator, and repeat the update process.**

 - ***Update Requirement:*** This release requires `Glow Worm Luciferin` firmware **v5.24.7**.
 - **The [Wiki](https://github.com/sblantipodi/firefly_luciferin/wiki) has been reorganized** for better readability.
 - **The [Luciferin Official PCB](https://github.com/sblantipodi/firefly_luciferin/wiki/Ready-to-print-PCB) now supports